Cirrus VK-30: Variants

-The VK-30 was the predecessor of the Cirrus ST50, which had an almost-identical configuration to the VK-30, but included a larger ventral fin on the tail of the aircraft, a slightly larger fuselage, and was powered by a Pratt & Whitney Canada PT6-135 turboprop engine in place of the piston engine used in the VK-30.
+The VK-30 was the predecessor of the Cirrus ST-50, which had an almost-identical configuration to the VK-30, but included a larger ventral fin on the tail of the aircraft, a slightly larger fuselage, and was powered by a Pratt & Whitney Canada PT6-135 turboprop engine in place of the piston engine used in the VK-30.
 Cirrus designed and initially developed the aircraft under contract to an Israeli aircraft manufacturer named Israviation, and first flew it in Duluth, Minnesota in 1994.
-Isravation attempted to certify and market the ST50 in the proceeding years but it never entered production by the company.
-Only two ST50 models were built.
+Isravation attempted to certify and market the ST-50 in the proceeding years but it never entered production by the company.
+Ultimately only two ST-50 models were built.

 Accidents

 Between 1990 and 2020, seven US-registered VK-30s crashed, with a total of ten fatalities.

 On 22 March 1996, retired astronaut Robert F. Overmyer died at age 59 in the crash of an Allison turbine-powered VK-30.
 He was testing the aircraft for stall recovery characteristics at aft center of gravity limits when the aircraft departed controlled flight.